frep/radxa/rock_pro/scripts/readme.md

 Create a partition backup:
 ==========================
-To create a backup of a partition, run `makeBackup.sh`
+To create a backup of a partition, run `./makeBackup.sh`

 Missing steps:
 --------------